NzukisoV/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists all local variables and environment variables, and functions
+script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.